ced-led/ced-led/README.md

 - 👋 Hi, I’m Cedric Le Denmat @ced-led
-- 👀 I’m interested in Networking and Distrobuted Computing
+- 👀 I’m interested in Networking and Distributed Computing
 - 🌱 I’m currently learning Computer Engineering at The Ohio State University
 - 💞️ I’m looking to collaborate on any of the projects on my profile 😂
 - 📫 How to reach me: through my profile email